-Do note that only Public Universities offer Free Education.
-While Private Universities charge tuition fees, variable in keeping with the course opted for, the tuition fee is usually on the lower end of the spectrum and is quite affordable when compared to other countries such as Canada, U.S. or even Australia.
+Private universities charge tuition fees, which is variable based on the course you wish to study.
+However, the tuition fee in German universities is usually on the lower end of the spectrum and is quite affordable when compared to other countries such as Canada, U.S. or even Australia.

 |Study Program||Average Tuition Fees in €|

 |Undergraduate Bachelor Degree||€500 -€20,000 yearly|

 |Postgraduate Master’s Degree||€5,000 – €30,000 yearly|

 Universities in Germany have diverse deadlines for application.
 However, these two general timelines are broadly applicable if you wish to study in Germany: